animal-tree/Writing-stuff/Stuff57-my-spirituality.md

-> Essay I wrote ~6 years ago, and shared as a public "Note" on Facebook (when they used to have those) and with people personally, when these ideas seemed more controversial...
+> Essay I wrote ~6 years ago, and shared as a public "Note" when Facebook used to have those:

 ---

 At the core of my spirituality is the... observation... that humanity has severed its connection to nature.